ralch/blog.ralch.com/content/tutorial/golang-working-with-zip.md

 }
 ```

-### Zipping
+### Compressing

-This operation is more complicated thatn `unzipping` due to the fact that you
+This operation is more complicated than `extracing`.
+You can compress a single file
-can zip a single file or an hierarchy of directories.
-To handle both cases, you
+or an hierarchy of directories.
+Handling both cases requires to change the file
-should change the file header name depending on its type.
-If the copied content
+header name depending on its type.
+If the copied content is directory, the header name
-is directory, you should change the header name to `<directory_name>/`.
-For a regular
+should be changed to `<directory_name>/`.
+For a regular files, its header name is relative
-files, you change it to the file's relative path `<directory_name>/<file_name>`.
+path `<directory_name>/<file_name>`.

 The following function illustrates the algorithm: